SSWConsulting/SSW.Rules.Content/rules/validate-each-denormalized-field-with-procvalidate/rule.md

 ```

- Figure: A view to get customer totals when no denormalized fields are used  If we had a denormalized field, the user or developer would simply have run the following query:
+**Figure: A view to get customer totals when no denormalized fields are used.**

+If we had a denormalized field, the user or developer would simply have run the following query:

 ```